Allow multiple target versions

 eg. you have version 1.0 and version 2.0 to support, when a new bug is found and created, it wil automatically have related/sub issues for all versions, so that they can either be marked 'not a problem for this version' or 'waiting to be fixed in this version'.
 Then the bug will not be closed until its resolved in all active versions.

 It might be better to handle as an option on new issue creation, but it might help a lot of projects that support several versions at once.

-#11 Updated by Eraldo Girardi about 5 years ago
+#11 Updated by Eraldo Girardi over 5 years ago

 Tried to use a multiselect custom field but it's so different from the default Target version field.

 Target version is useful because you can click on it and see what issues are related to that version.
 This doesn't work with multiselect version custom field.